LIMXTEC/BitSend/README.md

 - New inventory system for IX messaging, providing super fast/low bandwidth IX communication

-What is Limecoinx?
+What is Bitsend?
 ----------------

-Limecoinx is an experimental new digital currency that enables anonymous, instant payments to anyone, anywhere in the world.
-Limecoinx uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Limecoinx Core is the name of open source software which enables the use of this currency.
+Bitsend is an experimental new digital currency that enables anonymous, instant payments to anyone, anywhere in the world.
+Bitsend uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+Bitsend Core is the name of open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Limecoinx Core software, see http://www.limx.eu
+For more information, as well as an immediately useable, binary version of the Bitsend Core software, see http://www.bitsend.eu

 Building process
 -----------------

-**compiling Limecoinx from git**
+**compiling Bitsend from git**

 Use the autogen script to prepare the build environment.